 The inspector will discuss the improvement notice with you before serving it, and try to resolve any disagreements you have.

-You will be given at least 21 days to take any remedial action.
+You will have at least 21 days to take any remedial action.

 Businesses must always comply with an improvement notice.
 Failure to do so can result in prosecution.
 If inspectors find you, the duty holder - eg a director or manager - to be in breach of health and safety requirements, you may be held to account in a court of law.